DemocracyClub/design-system/src-site/components/table.md

 title: Table
 ---

 Data tables must be accessible.
 Each must have a `<caption>` element.
 It is permissable to use a heading element _inside_ the `<caption>` so screen reader users can navigate to it using heading shortcuts.
-For the sake of avoiding redundancy, if you do use a heading element inside the `<caption>` you should longer introduce the table with a heading.
+For the sake of avoiding redundancy, if you do use a heading element inside the `<caption>` you should no longer introduce the table with a heading.

 <div class="ds-scope">
   <div class="ds-table">